-Get your pencils sharpened and your campaigns buttoned-up – back-to-school shopping season will be here before you know it!
-Did you know shoppers spend more on back-to-school and back-to-college than consumers spend on Mother’s Day, Father’s Day and Valentine’s Day combined?!
+Get your pencils sharpened and your campaigns buttoned up – back-to-school shopping season will be here before you know it!
+Parents have been fretting for months about sending their children back to school, if they are not checking out websites like the School Guide for help with making decisions, they are searching for the right pens, notebooks, stationary, etc. so they can get them in enough time before they are sold out.
+Did you know shoppers spend more on back-to-school and back-to-college than consumers spend on Mother’s Day, Father’s Day, and Valentine’s Day combined?!
 (NRF) And 72% of consumers will shop online at least once during the back-to-school season which is a very large majority!
 We have 7 things to keep in mind for back-to-school campaigns – and no, we won’t quiz you on it later (maybe).

 1) Know the Biggest Shopping Days